African-Americans are starting new businesses in record numbers.

 “The money to start your business will come from your right or left pocket.
 In fact, there are three pools of money you should have before your start a business: an emergency savings account, enough budget to go from 12 to 24 months without a paycheck, and the first year of operating capital to run your business.”

 Thinking of buying a franchise?
 “There are some franchises that provide funding,” Emerson notes.
 “But 20 percent to 30 percent of the loan must come from your resources.”
+A business attorney can help you with everything you need to start a business and keep moving it forward.

 Do request major funding long before you need it